Hodobox/autodragonsweeper/docs/README.md

     <td width="50%"> <img src="writeup/bigslime_neighbor_after.png" alt="bigslime neighbor after"/> </td>
   </tr>
   <tr>
-    <td colspan="2" width="100%" style="text-align:center"> 5:8 tile not on the edge might be a BigSlime <br>
+    <td colspan="2" width="100%" style="text-align:center"> 5:8 tile not on the edge might be a Big Slime <br>
-    But, because at most 1 neighbor can be a BigSlime, it isn't </td>
+    But, because at most 1 neighbor can be a Big Slime, it isn't </td>
   </tr>
 </table>